Nik-Mouz/nikolas-mouzourides-website/blogs/Creating nikmouz.dev/blog.md

 They seems to have embraced the whole CSS-in-JS movement, (all their code examples use it), I just deleted it all and implemented it in SCSS, as God intended.

-I chose Typescript just due to personal preference, I don't think I gained a huge amount of benefit having types on this particular project, one could argue that it probably wasn't necessary but due learning Java as my first language and being an advocate of types, I find writing Typescript much more enjoying, even if it's just pretending to be safer sometimes.
+I chose Typescript just due to personal preference.
+I don't think I gained a huge amount of benefit having types on this particular project, one could argue that it probably wasn't necessary but due to learning Java as my first language and being an advocate of types, I find writing Typescript much more enjoyable, even if it's just pretending to be safer sometimes.

 For testing I decided to try out [Cypress](https://www.cypress.io/), I've heard good things about it from co-workers.
 I found it had a nice DSL, being designed for method chaining gave it a clean appearance which I found easy to read.
 Cypress' test runner is extremely nice,